bitovi/academy/README.md

 npm run dev
 ```

 This will take a while the first time.
 The site will be created in the `academy` folder.
 Use `http-server` or something similar to view.
+(In your browser you may need to open the academy folder if running from root.)
+HTML will usually auto-update as you save files.

 ### Changing styles or images